tornqvist/jazzon-lodash/README.md

 - `zipObject`
 - `merge`

 The template method is also supported.
-The template string passed in as an argument get's rendered using the current value (passed from previous helper):
+The template string passed in as an argument is rendered using the current state (passed from previous helper):

 - `template`